Thursday, April 30, 2026

 Ottens of Malabar

-They Came, While We Long to Leave
+They Came to Live, While We Long to Leave

 Philipose Vaidyar